- Tax, Audit and Accounting

 Publications include the CCH Worldwide Tax Guide and Allan has also written many articles on international tax planning including a regular series on tax treaties for Croner-i.

 Julie Clift CTA

 Julie has significant Big Four international and UK practice experience having worked at Arthur Andersen in their UK-US Expatriate team, Ernst & Young’s Entertainment and Media Group and Deloitte and Touche’s Tax Policy Group.

 She was also Deputy Editor of The Tax Journal.

-Richard Dew is a barrister at Ten Old Square Chambers.
-He focusses on Wills, Estates and Trusts and related professional negligence.
+He is a barrister at Ten Old Square Chambers focussing on Wills, Estates and Trusts and related professional negligence.
 His practice is predominantly litigation, and he is frequently involved in large and complex claims.
 He also advises and represents in Court of Protection matters and provides expert advice in respect of tax and tax planning (principally capital taxation).

 He is the Chair of the STEP Contentious Trusts and Estates SIG and an elected member of the Chancery Bar Association Committee.
 He is a member of STEP and ACTAPS.

 John is author of Endacott on Furnished Holiday Lettings.

 He is a tax partner with PKF Francis Clark Chartered Accountants in Truro.
 John provides high level tax advice combined with commercial acumen in terms of managing and advising on personal and business transactions.